AngeloGaeta1990/Password_generator/README.md

 - **Local Execution**: This tool operates exclusively locally, ensuring that the user password generation process remains impervious to online threats.
 Therefore, it does not expose the password to the internet.

 - **Python-Based Implementation**: I implemented this tool using Python as the programming language, renowned for its reliability and security.
-Therefore, the entire process is transparent, trustworthy, and under your direct supervision.
+Therefore, the entire process is transparent, and trustworthy.

 - **Enhanced Password Complexity**: By default, the Secure Password Generator generates a password with a ten-character length, including two numbers,  two "special characters", and two uppercase letters.
 This combination of character types and their random arrangement significantly amplifies password security.